 What is the purpose of the survey?

-The primary purpose of the survey is to document Salisbury’s historic properties with photographs, written descriptions, and oral and archival history.
-In addition to documenting properties, the survey team will identify properties that appear to be potentially eligible for listing in the National Register of Historic Places, either individually or as districts, and thus potentially eligible for state and federal tax credits for certified historic rehabilitation.
+The primary purpose of the project is to document Salisbury’s historic properties with photographs, written descriptions, and oral and archival history.
+In addition to documenting properties, some properties may be included on the National Register of Historic Places, and thus eligible for state and federal tax credits for certified historic rehabilitations.

 How will the project affect my property?